The Surface Book 3’s design is beginning to look a little dated, but it's convertible form factor makes it a very compelling device for power users.

 - Dimensions: 312 x 232 x 23 mm

 - Weight: 1.64 kg

 Unlike its smaller siblings, the Surface Book 3 is designed to be used as a laptop first and tablet second.
 As a result, it features a proper physical keyboard dock (not Type Cover), with its own battery and a discrete Nvidia GeForce GPU.
 This means it’s the only Surface convertible that’s powerful enough for gaming and creative work, and a true MacBook Pro rival.

 The only downside is that Microsoft hasn’t radically reworked the device’s design from the last two generations.
 This gives the Surface Book 3 a slightly chunky, retro feel compared to its more established MacBook and Dell XPS competition.

-Surface Book 3 design – A familiar look
+Design – The Surface Book 3 has a familiar look

 The Surface Book 3 isn’t the sleekest of ultrabooks.
 Some users will be a little disappointed to see Microsoft hasn’t really made many changes to the third-generation Surface Book design.
 We’re guessing all Microsoft’s creative juice went into the delayed Surface Neo and Surface Duo.

 It is available in 13.5-inch (tested) and 15-inch variants.
 To the naked eye both have identical designs to the Surface Book 2, with the only changes being very minor.
 This means the device is made of tablet and keyboard dock sections.
 The tablet can function as a standalone device, featuring Intel Iris graphics and its own battery.
 However, the lack of kickstand and ports mean it isn’t as developed as the main Surface Pro in this form factor.

 The keyboard dock features a second battery, two USB 3.0 inputs, a proprietary charge port and microSD slot.
 It’s also where the discrete GPU is housed, so you’ll only get top notch, ultrabook-level performance with the two parts connected.